SandipNepal/CI_CD/README.md

 # node-docker
-Simple node and express docker
+Setting up CI/CD pipeline with docker and travis